OFFICE OF DISASTER PREPAREDNESS AND EMERGENCY MANAGEMENT

 - Bury all dead animals right after flooding has subsided.

-Fishers and other marine interests must exercise caution due to deteriorating sea conditions in the vicinity of showers and thunderstorms, over both inshore and offshore areas.
+Fishers and other marine interests must exercise caution due to rough sea conditions in the vicinity of showers and thunderstorms, especially over southern waters.

 The Meteorological Service and ODPEM will continue to monitor the situation and further updates will be provided as the situation demands.Contact: Kerry-Ann Morris, Information Officer